-New trade route between Jeddah and Jordan, Egypt: Operating since early June, this is the latest of three shipping lanes to launch this year.
+The new trade route between Jeddah and Jordan, Egypt: Operating since early June, this is the latest of three shipping lanes to launch this year.
 Originating from Jeddah Islamic Port, the lane will allow commercial ships to make weekly trips to Jordan’s Port of Aqaba, King Abdullah Port in KAEC, and Egypt’s Port of Sokhna before rounding back to Jeddah.
 The lane is managed by Maersk.

 KSA reaches out to East Asia: In mid-May, Mawani launched a shipping lane from Jubail Commercial Port to East Asia.
-The route will see weekly passage of container ships serving industrial companies in Jubail and Ras al-Khair.
-The route will be managed by Hyundai Merchant Marine and involves its collaboration with Hapag-Lloyd of Germany, OEN of Japan and Yang Ming of Taiwan.
+The route will see the weekly passage of container ships serving industrial companies in Jubail and Ras al-Khair.
+The route will be managed by Hyundai Merchant Marine and involves its collaboration with Hapag-Lloyd of Germany, OEN of Japan, and Yang Ming of Taiwan.